Evaluating Feature Dependent Noise in Preference-based Reinforcement Learning: Experiments

-\textbf{Trajectory Similarity Noise} We tested the trajectory similarity noise with two distance metric: (1) L2 distance and (2) VAE embedding distance.
+\textbf{Trajectory Similarity Noise} We tested the trajectory similarity noise with two distance metrics: (1) L2 distance and (2) VAE embedding distance.
 In L2 distance, we take the L2 norm distance between the trajectory pairs.
 In the VAE embedding distance, we pretrain a VAE encoder to embed the trajectory into a much smaller vector representation, and then we take the L2 distance between the two embeddings.
 We use MLP and transformers as our encoders.
 The details of our encoder training and architecture can be found in Appendix Section~\ref{app:vae}.
 The learning curves under trajectory similarity noise can be found in Figure~\ref{fig:comapre_noise} as denoted by \textbf{Distance} and \textbf{VAE}.
-It is observed that the VAE can be significantly harder in comparison with Uniform Noise across domains.
+It is observed that the VAE (purple line) can be significantly harder in comparison with Uniform Noise across domains.
 For example, VAE noise deteriorates the episodic return in all of our domains under most noise percentages, with Walker under 30\% being an exception.
 L2 Distance, on the other hand, shows a trend to be easier to handle, and the policy still learns relatively well against up to 40\% noise in Walker and Cheetah.
-One reason for this is that similar trajectories come with similar rewards, and wrong preferences over similar trajectories usually give smaller negative effects to reward function learning, while this might not hold for latent space representation. \\ \\ \textbf {Hybrid Noise} Here, we combine two criteria: how uncertain the reward model is about a preference, and how similar or unstable the trajectories are under chosen features.
+One reason for this is that similar trajectories come with similar rewards, and wrong preferences over similar trajectories usually provide a smaller penalty to reward function learning, while this might not hold for latent space representation.

+\textbf {Hybrid Noise:} Here, we combine two criteria: how uncertain the reward model is about a preference, and how similar or unstable the trajectories are under chosen features.
 The weight coefficient $\alpha$ is a hyperparameter to determine the contribution of individual noise functions.
 We study two types of hybrid noise: \begin{itemize} \item[1.] \emph{Magnitude Hybrid Noise}: targets pairs with large contrast in feature magnitudes when the model is also uncertain. \item[2.] \emph{Similarity Hybrid Noise}: targets pairs that look behaviorally alike (e.g., small distances in feature or embedding space) with high model uncertainty. \end{itemize}